Health Alert:

 What is lifestyle nutrition?

-• Is a framework for how food plays a role in helping to prevent and manage illness in real life and in real-time.
+Lifestyle nutrition is a framework for how food plays a role in helping to prevent and manage illness in real life and in real time.
+It takes a team approach to care and customizes the interaction between people in our care and dietitians.

-• Offers guidance on specific diets and supplements to manage symptoms, side effects, and improve quality of life.
+• Offer guidance on specific diets and supplements to manage symptoms, side effects, and improve quality of life.

-• Addresses the growing questions of patients and caregivers as they wade through vast amounts of food and nutrition information from various sources.
+• Address the growing questions people with cancer and their caregivers have as they wade through vast amounts of food and nutrition information from various sources.

-• Helps highlight the importance of a healthy weight, as obesity is quickly overtaking tobacco as a key driver of complex diseases.
+• Help highlight the importance of a healthy weight, as obesity is quickly overtaking tobacco as a key driver of complex diseases.

 • A registered dietitian.